ShaneByrne0963/dish-of-the-day/README.md

    - Solution: Using absolute position instead of float works best.

 7. For the form, one half lies significantly lower than the other half

    - Solution: Absolute positioning fixed this once again

+8. All the inputs in the form stack on top of each other

+   - Solution: The left and right leaning divs use absolute positioning.
+The closest parent that has it's position set to relative is the outer form itself.
+Changing the individual layer's positions to relative should fix this.
+Also, Having everything within a div use absolute positioning gives the div a size of 0.

+9. Cannot click on the dessert radio button because the div height exceeds the height of the form layer
+   - Solution: It seems setting an element's position to absolute removes it from the flow of the webpage, meaning it's size doesn't affect the size of it's parent.
+The solution I decided on was just to increase the padding for the parent div.
+It's not the most elegant solution, but everything works properly with this solution (resolved in the following bug fix)
+10. Positioning of form elements aren't aligned properly

+    - Solution: Change the form layout from using absolute positioning to grid

+11. There is no space between the two columns in the form grid

+    - Add a third column of 32 pixels in between the existing columns

+12. Image doesn't resize to fit the newly implemented grid

+    - Solution: Instead of using an img element, set the background image for the grid cell as the image

+13. All text in large ingredients recipe reside on one grid cell.
+This is because I'm setting both the columns and rows for the lists at the same time

+    - Solution: Add another media query for min-width: 1201px and set the row position for the lists there.
+This will make it so either the columns or rows will be set but not both

+14. Images in index stretch across the page in media query max-width: 1200px

+    - Solution: Move the description-image class to the span of the image instead of the image itself.
+Then change the bounding box of the span and set the overflow to hidden

+15. Images in index are not aligned to the center in media query max-width: 1200px

+    - Solution: Use display: flex in the span for the image, and set the attributes align-items and justify-content to center

+16. Error in console: "Failed to load resource: the server responded with a status of 404 ()"

+    - Solution: Adding "<link rel="shortcut icon" href="#">" fixes this issue

 ### Manual Testing